JadHADDAD92/branch-prefix/README.md

 ```
 This will trigger the hook when pushing your commits.

+If `pre-push` hook is not installed, install using: `pre-commit install --hook-type pre-push`

 ### Configuration

 At the root of your project, add `branch-prefix.yaml`.
 For example: